DODD Services: United Home Care Services

 Safe rides anywhere you need

-We understand the importance of reliable transportation for individuals with disabilities.
-Our HPC Transportation service provides safe and convenient transportation to appointments, errands, social events, and other destinations.
+As a trusted DODD provider in Ohio, we understand the importance of reliable transportation for individuals with disabilities.
+Our HPC Transportation service provides safe and convenient transportation to appointments, errands, social events, and other essential destinations.

 • We offer flexible scheduling and accessible vehicles to meet your individual needs.